 Sixth cranial nerve palsy is weakness of the nerve that innervates the lateral rectus muscle.
-The lateral rectus muscle pulls the eye away from the nose and when the lateral rectus muscle is weak, the eye crosses inward toward the nose (esotropia).
-The esotropia is larger on distance fixation and on gaze to the same side as the affected lateral rectus muscle.
+The lateral rectus muscle rotates the eye away from the nose and when the lateral rectus muscle is weak, the eye crosses inward toward the nose (esotropia).
+The esotropia is larger when looking at a distant target and looking to same side as the affected lateral rectus muscle.

 The most common causes of 6th cranial nerve palsy are stroke, trauma, viral illness, brain tumor, inflammation, infection, migraine headache and elevated pressure inside the brain.
 The condition can be present at birth; however, the most common cause in children is trauma.
 In older persons, a small stroke is the most common cause.
 Sometimes the cause of the palsy is never determined despite extensive investigation.

 The sixth cranial nerve has a long course from the brainstem to the lateral rectus muscle and depending on the location of the abnormality, other neurologic structures may be involved.
 Hearing loss, facial weakness, decreased facial sensation, droopy eyelid and/or abnormal eye movement can be associated, depending on the location of the lesion.

 It is possible for palsies to resolve with time, and the amount of resolution primarily depends on the underlying cause.
 Palsy caused by viral illness generally resolves completely; whereas palsy caused by trauma is typically associated with incomplete resolution.
 Maximum improvement usually occurs during the first six months after onset.